observablehq/stdlib/README.md

 </select>`
 ```

-The template literal approach is recommended instead of DOM.select for greater control, such as when the value and label of the select options are different.
+In general, you probably want to use the [html](#html) tagged template literal instead of DOM.select, particularly if you want greater control of the display, such as to customize the displayed option labels.

 <a href="#DOM_svg" name="DOM_svg">#</a> DOM.<b>svg</b>(<i>width</i>, <i>height</i>) [<>](https://github.com/observablehq/notebook-stdlib/blob/master/src/dom/svg.js "Source")